5ubstance/dotfiles/README.md

-# My .dotfiles
+# All hail the .dotfiles

-This repo contains a few of my dotfiles and makes it easy to reproduce my current setup on another machine.
+This repo contains a few of my dotfiles and is an attempt at making it easier to reproduce my current setup on another machine.

 ## Contents